CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

 “H317 (skin sensitizer Cat 1) confirmed at mixture level in SDS §2.
-Sensitization means repeated exposure can trigger an allergic reaction that persists indefinitely.
+Sensitization means repeated exposure can trigger a lasting allergic reaction.
 Nitrile gloves required when handling.”

 — Griot's Garage